-We will re-visit your properties from time to time as part of a rolling inspection schedule and will contact you to make an appointment.

-When we are requested to do so by students who are experiencing problems with the condition of the property, this will be done by arrangement with the students and we will write to you with our findings.
-If the problems continue, the students will be advised to contact Preston City Council, the Students' Union or seek legal advice, as appropriate and the University will consider whether to de-register the Landlord and/or the property.
+N.B.
+Please note that if during a visit a property is found to give us cause for concern, we will inform Preston City Council or Lancashire Fire and Rescue Service, as appropriate, who may then carry out their own inspection of the property.
+We may re-visit your properties from time to time as part of a rolling inspection schedule or when we are requested to do so by students who are experiencing problems with the condition of the property.
+This will be done by arrangement with the students and we will write to you with our findings.
+If the problems continue, the students will be advised to contact Preston City Council, or seek legal advice, as appropriate and the University will consider whether to de-register the Landlord and/or the property.